WuweiJS/wuwei/README.md

 ### Principle

-1. Every store as instance of Store Class which extends from ActiveStore.
+1. Every store as instance of `Store Class` which extends from ActiveStore.

-2. Stores maybe have other source stores to construct themself.
+2. Stores maybe have other source store to construct themself.

-3. You can define logic in Store Class.
+3. You can define logic in `Store Class`.

 <img src="http://web.cecs.pdx.edu/~sheard/course/Cs163/Graphics/graph7.png">